kora-projects/kora-docs/mkdocs/blog/en/kora-documentation-in-the-ai-era.md

 It can become bad input to automated coding.

-## Runnable Examples Should Be Continuously Verified
+## Runnable Examples Should Be Continuously Verified { #examples-continuously-verified }

 The best examples repository should be part of CI.